Mambo-Token/Solidcoins/FRANC.md

 We plan to make ourselves finally superfluous.
 ...
 Next steps: If enough $Franc are sold into circulation, we can open an LP on real Dexes.
 Hopefully there will be Dexes with possibility to open LP's with two tokens of choice.
 So we could pair two solidcoins in a LP.
+What is really needed, is not just another old scool AMM Dex, but a AMM Dex combined dynamically with limit buy and sell orders.
+Update Agust 2025: hibit.app PEX (privat exchange) offers exacthly the funcionalities we need to manage smoothly a solidcoin:
+A mixed AMM/limit orders swap and tradingplattform.
+This is the minimum requirement for a good DEX!
+So hibit.app shows how to to it.

 ## Characteristic and price of $FRANC solidcoin
 Originally $Franc was soft pegged on the price of Toblerone chocolate - correlated to CHF, but with an annual growth rate of abotu 6%.